 How will the memorial be designed and created?

 The Memorial will pay homage to the victims who were murdered, hung, beat, shot, stabbed, burned, thrown into mass graves, dumped in the river and left to be forgotten.
-Our beloved ancestors never received a proper burial and has yet to be acknowledged and memorialized in an official capacity.
+Our beloved ancestors never received a proper burial and have yet to be acknowledged or memorialized in an official capacity.
 Their blood still speaks, crying out from the soil saying "Remember Me".

 The plan has a multigenerational and community orientation as can be seen in the accompanying images.
 The project will use art consisting of 3D murals, lifesize bronze sculptures, and virtual reality to tell not only the story of the Massacre, but educate the world, our city, and most importantly our children about the spirit that the community of Greenwood once possessed.